dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

   traditional verifier.
 Stripping attacks should not be confused with component message forgery attacks.

 - Component message forgery attacks: A forgery attack refers to a case where an adversary attempts to forge a (non-hybrid) signature on a message using the public key associated with a component algorithm.
 An common example of such an attack would be a quantum attacker compromising the key associated with a traditional component algorithm and forging a message and signature pair.
 Message forgery attacks may be formalized with experiments such as EUF-CMA, while the difference introduced in component message forgery attacks is that the key is accepted for both hybrid and single algorithm use.
-Further discussions on this appear under EUF-CMA Challenges.
+Further discussions on this appear under {{euf-cma-challenges}}.

 ## Motivation for use of hybrid signature schemes {#motivation}